 |

-Background and Objective: Coronary artery disease (CAD) is the most important disease in the group of cardiovascular diseases.
-Recently, evidence of the association of early repolarization (ER) with CAD has been proposed.
-Therefore, the aim of this study was to investigate the association of early repolarization pattern and coronary artery occlusion in angiographic patients at Ayatollah Rouhani Hospital in Babol.
+Background and Objective: Coronary artery disease is considered as the most important disease among cardiovascular diseases.
+Recently, evidence has emerged suggesting an association between early repolarization and coronary artery disease.
+Therefore, the present study was conducted to investigate the association between electrocardiographic early repolarization pattern and coronary artery disease based on coronary angiography in patients who underwent angiography at Ayatollah Rouhani Hospital in Babol, northern Iran.

 Methods: This cross-sectional study was conducted on all patients who underwent angiography in 2019 at Rouhani Hospital in Babol.
-The association of ER with demographic variables and patient tests was examined.
-Then, patients were divided into high, intermediate, and low risk groups based on the Framingham criteria, and the association of ER and CAD was examined and compared in each group.
+The association between early repolarization and demographic variables as well as laboratory tests of the patients was evaluated.
+Subsequently, patients were divided into high-risk, moderate-risk, and low-risk groups based on the Framingham criteria, and the association between early repolarization and coronary artery disease was investigated and compared in each group.

-Findings: In this study, 1351 patients were examined.
-Overall, the ER pattern was more common in men (190, 23.5% vs. 102, 18.8%) than in women (p<0.01).
-According to the Framingham criteria, 648 subjects were at low risk, 386 at intermediate risk, and 317 at high risk for coronary artery disease.
-Individuals with low or intermediate risk according to the Framingham criteria were more likely to have >50% coronary artery stenosis if they had the ER pattern.
+Findings: 1,351 patients were evaluated in this study.
+Overall, the early repolarization pattern was observed to be more common in men (190 [23.5%] vs. 102 [18.8%]; p<0.01).
+According to the Framingham criteria, 648 patients had low risk, 386 had moderate risk, and 317 had high risk of coronary artery disease.
+Among patients with low or moderate risk according to the Framingham criteria, those with an early repolarization pattern were more likely to have >50% coronary artery stenosis.

 |